Take Me Outside for Learning Challenge

 Because not all classrooms have four walls

-Join us for the SECOND ANNUAL TAKE ME OUTSIDE FOR LEARNING CHALLENGE.
-Commit to outdoor learning with your students – at least once a week from September to June with support from us and a growing community of educators doing the same across Canada.
+The SECOND ANNUAL TAKE ME OUTSIDE FOR LEARNING CHALLENGE is under way!
+Registrations closed Nov 1st for educators making a commitment to outdoor learning with their students – at least once a week from September to June with support from us and a growing community of educators doing the same across Canada.

 There has never been a more compelling time to get outside.
 Outdoor learning provides better opportunities for physical distancing while offering a broad range of physical and mental health benefits for both students and teachers.